Continuous-variable quantum communication: Continuous-variable quantum key distribution

-Full on-chip CV-QKD system operation still remains quite challenging.
-The very first PIC used for CV-QKD~\cite{Ziebell2015} was in fact a transceiver including modulators based on carrier depletion, injection and thermal effects, and also germanium photodiodes in a homodyne detector.
-However, although this work demonstrated the possibility to integrate all key components, there was no performance assessment as a full system.
+Full on-chip CV-QKD system operation remains challenging.
+The first PIC used for CV QKD~\cite{Ziebell2015} was in fact a transceiver including modulators based on carrier depletion, injection and thermal effects, and germanium photodiodes in a homodyne detector.
+However, although this work demonstrated the possibility of integrating all key components, there was no performance assessment as a full system.
 More recently,~\cite{Zhang2019} showed a Si-integrated system with both transmitter and receiver chips, including all key components.
 The system operated in a pulsed, transmitted LO configuration, with a homodyne detector and Gaussian modulation.
-The laser was not integrated and the bandwidth was limited to 10~MHz due to the detector transimpedance amplifier.
-The detector featured a clearance of 5~dB and a quantum efficiency~49.8\%, and the achieved secret key generation rate was 0.14~kbit/s over a simulated 100~km fiber.
+The laser was not integrated and the bandwidth was limited to 10~MHz owing to to the detector transimpedance amplifier.
+The detector featured a clearance of 5~dB and a quantum efficiency of~49.8\%, and the achieved secret key generation rate was 0.14~kbps over a simulated 100~km fiber.

-With the increasing importance of photonic integration in several technological fields, a lot of progress is expected in the coming years, with a direct positive impact to quantum communication.
-Further advances will undoubtedly include advanced and efficient packaging techniques, optimized coupling methods, and co-integration of photonic and electronic chips.
-In particular for CV schemes, in addition to low-linewidth laser integration, a crucial challenge remains addressing the inherent trade-offs involved in high sensitivity, low noise and high bandwidth detection, in the presence of multiple photonic components on the same chip.
-This calls for precise control and optimization procedures in the entire chip and surrounding circuit that need to be validated in deployed quantum communication systems hence confirming the expected advantages of the use of integrated photonics.
+With the increasing importance of photonic integration in several technological fields, significant progress is expected in the coming years, with a direct positive impact on quantum communication.
+Further advances will undoubtedly include advanced and efficient packaging techniques, optimized coupling methods, and the cointegration of photonic and electronic chips.
+In particular, for CV schemes, in addition to low-linewidth laser integration, a crucial challenge remains regarding how to address the inherent trade-offs involved in high-sensitivity, low-noise and high-bandwidth detection in the presence of multiple photonic components on the same chip.
+This calls for precise control and optimization procedures in the entire chip and surrounding circuit that need to be validated in deployed quantum communication systems, hence confirming the expected advantages of the use of integrated photonics.